Gaycation (TV series)

-Gaycation (also known as Gaycation with Elliot Page) is a 2016 American television documentary series hosted by Elliot Page and Ian Daniel.
+Gaycation is a 2016 American television documentary series hosted by Elliot Page and Ian Daniel.
 The series premiered on 2 March 2016 on Viceland as part of its new programming launch.
 The series explores LGBTQ cultures around the world, as Page and Daniel meet different people during their travels and hear their stories.

 Development

 Gaycation was introduced as part of the programming launch of Vice Media's new channel, Viceland.
 The series was originally conceived when Spike Jonze, as the co-president of Viceland, approached Elliot Page and requested input on possible show ideas for the new channel; they suggested a travel show with an LGBT perspective.
-After Jonze recommended that Page be accompanied by a companion during the series, Page suggested Ian Daniel, a personal friend who had experience as an art curator and worked as the director of artistic programs at The Civilians Theater Company, to be brought on as a co-host.
+After Jonze recommended that Page be accompanied by a companion during the series, Page suggested Ian Daniel, a personal friend who was an art curator and the Director of Artistic Programs at The Civilians Theater Company, to be brought on as a co-host.

 The series was renewed for a second season in 2016.